 What to do: Rinse the avulsed tooth thoroughly with water and store it in a medium that preserves its vitality, such as saliva, under the tongue, or in a glass of cold milk.
 Re-plantation should ideally occur within an hour.
 Partially avulsed teeth must be repositioned by a dental professional to prevent further complications.
 Taking anti-inflammatory drugs can help manage pain and sensitivity.

 3. Lost Filling or Crown: The loss of a filling or crown may initially cause minimal pain, but the underlying condition requires immediate attention.
 Decay around and under fillings or crowns is a common cause.

-What to do: seek dental treatment as soon as possible.
-Avoid using unknown over the counter and so-called temporary filling material as most are from unreliable sources and not recognized by the American Dental Association as restorative material.
-Avoid eating and drinking cold and hot food and drinks, and avoid chewing on the affected area.
+What to do: Seek dental treatment as soon as possible.
+Avoid using over-the-counter or temporary filling materials from unreliable sources, as they are not recognized by the American Dental Association.
+Refrain from consuming hot or cold foods and beverages and avoid chewing on the affected area.

 4. Dental Abscess: Chronic dental infections can lead to dental abscesses and facial swelling, requiring urgent treatment.
 If you experience toothache accompanied by facial swelling, immediate dental or medical attention is necessary.
 In severe cases, hospitalization may be required.